konmik/nucleus/README.md

 nucleus
 =======

-Nucleus is an Android library which helps to use the Model-View-Presenter pattern
+Nucleus is an Android library, which helps to use the Model-View-Presenter pattern

 [The Website](http://konmik.github.io/nucleus)